 Our bodies and spirits are designed to adapt to living in a broken world, but Jesus provides us with a better normal for our everyday lives.
 He invites us to be part of the restoration of creation-beginning with our very selves and extending outward.
 But it requires us to recognize what is not well, and, spiritually, the sin that so easily entangles (Hebrews 12:1-2).

 You never know, you might be missing LITERALLY HALF OF THE OXYGEN YOU SHOULD BE GETTING and not even realize it… just off the top of my head.
-Maybe Jesus will be your spiritual Breathe-rite strip (too far?
-I’m a sucker for a good/moderately adequate metaphor).
+Maybe Jesus will be your spiritual Breathe-rite strip.

 btw sin and physical ailments are NOT the same or linked by causality… we’re speaking in metaphors here, people.
 The link and imagery Jesus makes between the two is a matter for yet another post.